 - Set goals; too many organizations overlook this crucial piece.
 Track improvements in forecast accuracy, and reductions in stockouts and excess inventories (or elimination of dead inventory).
 Look at percentage changes as well as hard numbers.
 Too many organizations want to purchase technology before setting in place the processes and cultural values needed to fully leverage that technology.

 Choosing a Software Partner

 You’ve got your process and culture in place, now it’s time to look at tools.
-There are plenty of good software solutions out there that can markedly improve your forecasting and planning outcomes.
+There are plenty of out there that can markedly improve your forecasting and planning outcomes.
 When choosing a software partner, consider the following:

 - Make sure your software partner demonstrates financial strength and stability, and has a record of marketplace success.
 Ask for referrals from sector- or domain-specific companies that are relevant to you.
 Your provider must be able to support you on an ongoing basis, without service disruptions.